alexholcombe/MOTcircular/experiment_specific/neuralNetTheory/neuralNetTheory.md

 network theory of speed and t.f. limit?
 ==============

-In the Oscillator Model (details below), it takes time to shift all the oscillators' activity to the new location, causing a speed limit.
+In the Oscillator Model (details below), it takes time to shift all the oscillators' activity to the new location, causing a *speed limit*.
 Normally it's ok if some oscillators are lingering on the old location.
-But if a distractor invades that space, well the oscillators have a tendency to synchronise with any stimulus that meets the current featural attention settings, so some will get stuck on it and tracking has a higher chance of failing.
+But if a distractor invades that space before those old locations are desynchronized (*tf limit*), well the oscillators have a tendency to synchronise with any stimulus that meets the current featural attention settings, so some will get stuck on it and tracking has a higher chance of failing.

-In the spiking model (details below), the pointer field is updated at a particular frequency, like 10 Hz.
+In the spiking model (details below), the pointer field is updated at a particular frequency, like 10 Hz (blinking spotlight).
 So if the target leaves the pointer field and is replaced by a distractor before the next sampling, then model ends up tracking the distractor.
+The effect of load: more targets means dividing the updating accordingly.

 # Borisyuk et al. (2008, Neural Network World) models technical notes